defi-wonderland/vesting-wallet/README.md

 The contract will calculate, at the given timestamp, the amount of releasable tokens and transfer them to the rightful beneficiary.
 This functions have no access control, allowing anyone to use their gas for the release of the tokens.

-At any given point, the owner can choose to remove the benefits to a particular beneficiary, releasing first the correspondant amount of tokens to him, and transfering the remaining amount to the owner.
+At any given point, the owner can choose to remove the benefits to a particular beneficiary, releasing first the correspondant amount of tokens to him, and transferring the remaining amount to the owner.

 - `removeBenefit(token, beneficiary)`
-  // TODO:
 - `removeBeneficiary(beneficiary)`